debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 * change-1 : a new file LOGGING_V1.txt is added with commit id - COMMIT_ID_001
 * change-2 : a new file LOGGING_V2.txt is added with commit id - COMMIT_ID_002

-And due to some reason , we can upgrade the **TextFileLogger** in **Product** repo , to COMMIT_ID_002.
+We will upgrade the **TextFileLogger** in **Product** repo , to COMMIT_ID_002.
 But **Customer** repo will only be able to use the COMMIT_ID_001 , due to some backward compatibility of other modules inside it.

-This kind of facility makes use to submodules simpler , as we can refer to different commit state in our differnt projects/repositories.
+This kind of facility makes use of submodules simpler , as we can refer to different commit state in our differnt projects/repositories.
 {diagram}

 Explain with diagram  , how two different repo can refer to different version of submodule